Updated: Oct 19

 Do you find yourself struggling to stay inspired when life seems to be conspiring against you?
-Everyone I speak to at the moment is facing numerous challenges and the COVID-19 pandemic fatigue isn’t helping either.
-It also doesn’t help that we’re hitting the “end of year” sprint with low levels of endurance!
+Everyone I speak to at the moment is facing numerous challenges and the current global events aren't helping either.
+It also doesn’t help that we’re hitting the “end of the year” sprint with low levels of endurance!

 How do you find the energy to stay motivated and inspired to achieve your goals and dreams when your zest for life is zapped?
 It certainly helps to get a good night’s sleep, get in some exercise, and eat a healthy diet.

 Here’s my list of 21 motivational quotes that inspire me to keep going when life gets tough.
-I use them to remind me why I want to push on through the challenges.
-They also help me to up my mojo so I can sustain myself on the days when all I want to do is call it quits!
+I use them to remind me why I want to push through the challenges.
+They also help me to up my zest for life so I can sustain myself on the days when all I want to do is call it quits!

 Motivational Quotes to Keep You Inspired